Childwickbury Manor: History

-The stud was sold to the Marquesa de Moratalla.

-Current owner

 Film director Stanley Kubrick bought the manor in 1978.
 He used the estate as both a home and a nerve centre for his film productions.
 He lived there until his death in 1999 and is interred in its grounds together with his eldest daughter Anya Kubrick, who died in 2009.
-His widow, Christiane Kubrick, niece of german director Veit Harlan, still lives in the Manor House.
+His widow, Christiane Kubrick, niece of German director Veit Harlan, still lives in the Manor House.